You can make Thai curry at the fraction of what you think it would costJump to Recipe

 The Curry pictured below had carrots, Thai eggplants, and onions.
 I noticed the curry came out really watery at first but then thickened up as I ate my meal.

 As mentioned, I used eggplants and zucchini with mushrooms.
 I wish I had chopped in some carrots or bell peppers for added depth.
 The final photo that I posted if from an earlier iteration of my curry dish.
 Have fun with it and certainly take the time to visit Thailand.

 In Thailand, we purchase most of our dishes between ฿180 - ฿260 which is equivalent to about $5.81 - $8.60 at the time of writing this.
 It is slightly under a lunch special price in NY but I encourage you all to try to make it yourself.
 The most expensive item you'll have to buy is probably the $4 curry paste that will last you a long while.

-Be sure to check the ingredients of everything you buy to be sure that you’re not buying a curry that contains animal product like shrimp paste or fish sauce.
+Be sure to check the ingredients of everything you buy to be sure that you're not buying a curry that contains animal products like shrimp paste or fish sauce.
 The ingredients in this curry are as follows: Fresh Chilli Pepper, Garlic, Chinese Ginger, Shallot, Lemongrass, Salt, Sweek Basil, Kaffir Lime, Sugar, Spices (Coriander Seeds, Pepper, Cumin, Cardamom, Turmeric) Galangal, Citric Acid.